If you’re earning or planning to earn from microstock agencies, you might be wondering who buys stock photos from them.

 This involves learning how to upload your photos and illustrations to the photobank, correctly describe (attribute) them, choose the right category for your works, navigate your Dreamstime account menu, and ultimately, once you’ve earned the minimum withdrawal amount, withdraw your earnings.

-Dreamstime has established itself as a significant player in the stock photography industry, offering a vast bank of stock images, videos, and audio files to meet the diverse needs of content creators, marketers, and businesses worldwide.
+Dreamstime has established itself as a top microstock contributor site in the stock photography industry, offering a vast bank of stock images, videos, and audio files to meet the diverse needs of content creators, marketers, and businesses worldwide.